e-renault/ErwanEngine2/readme.md

 ![preview](https://github.com/e-renault/ErwanEngine2/blob/main/_output/cheval_hd_light_dark.png?raw=true)

-This is an early buggy access.
-If it works (houra!), be careful with CPU and GPU T°, since they could heat a lot, and the program is not designed to deal with it.
+**This is an early buggy access**

+The program can lead to a high CPU and GPU T° since it has not be designed to take care of hardware capabilities.

-Also, do not import obj file that have more than 600 triangles or 1000 points.
+Do not import obj file that have more than 600 triangles or 1000 points.

 Currently, lights are experimental and cannot be changed (hard coded stuffs).

-I'm not responsible of what could cause the execution of the program in any way.

 ## Install